The Hawaii Guide to Section 8 Housing

 While Americans in the contiguous 48 states may consider Hawaii to be the ultimate vacation destination, those who live there full-time know the cost of living is extremely high on the islands.
 Many Hawaiians struggle to make ends meet.

-Section 8 in Hawaii exists to help lower-income islanders afford the high price of a place to live by subsidizing a portion of their monthly rent.
+Section 8 in Hawaii, part of the Housing Choice Voucher Program, offers vital assistance to residents who struggle to afford safe and decent housing amid rising rental prices by subsidizing a portion of their monthly rent.
 Navigating the application process for this federal program is complicated, so this guide exists to help explain how to go about it.

 What Is Section 8 Housing in Hawaii?